No results found

-Home / Population and society / Articles / How much are families spending on childcare?
+Home / Population / Articles / How much are families spending on childcare?

 Childcare costs peaked in 2020 as the COVID-19 pandemic hit, but care hasn’t been affordable for many families that need it over the last decade.
 According to the Department of Health and Human Services, childcare is affordable if it costs households no more than 7% of their income.